-Pharmacies start administering their first 1 million COVID-19 vaccine doses from federal government - Local News 8
+Pharmacies start administering their first 1 million Covid-19 vaccine doses from federal government - Local News 8

-More retail pharmacies around the country will start to administer COVID-19 vaccines by appointment Friday under a new federal program that is shipping doses directly to them.
+More retail pharmacies around the country began administering Covid-19 vaccines by appointment on Friday under a new federal program that is shipping doses directly to them.

-One million doses have been allocated to 6,500 pharmacies -- including some CVS, Walmart, Walgreens and Rite Aid locations -- in the first phase of the Federal Retail Pharmacy Program.
+One million doses have been allocated to 6,500 pharmacies — including some CVS, Walmart, Walgreens and Rite Aid locations — in the first phase of the Federal Retail Pharmacy Program, and the stores started giving these shots Friday.

+This comes on a day when the US Centers for Disease Control and Prevention issued guidelines for reopening schools safely.
+The CDC is encouraging states to prioritize teachers for vaccination but does not make inoculation one of its key recommendations.

 Though states have generally complained supply is not meeting demand, the number of vaccinations per day has been rising.

-The US has averaged nearly 1.6 million doses administered per day over the past week -- higher than the daily average of about 1.3 million last week, according to a CNN analysis of data published Thursday by the US Centers for Disease Control and Prevention.
+The US has averaged nearly 1.6 million doses administered per day over the past week, higher than the daily average of about 1.3 million last week, according to a CNN analysis of data published Thursday by the CDC.

-By April, access could start to expand to the general public, and most Americans could be inoculated by the middle or end of summer, the director of the National Institute of Allergy and Infectious Diseases Dr. Anthony Fauci told NBC's "Today" show this week.
+By April, access could start to expand to the general public, and most Americans could be inoculated by the middle or end of summer, Dr. Anthony Fauci told NBC’s “Today” show this week.
+Fauci is President Joe Biden’s chief medical adviser and the director of the National Institute of Allergy and Infectious Diseases.

 The upswing in vaccinations comes amid concerns about the spread of more-transmissible coronavirus variants.
 One key question is whether the vaccines will work on these mutated strains.

-Dr. Barney Graham, Deputy Director of the Vaccine Research Center at National Institutes of Health, told President Joe Biden on Thursday that the antibodies that vaccines make against the virus can still attack the known variants.
+Dr. Barney Graham, deputy director of the Vaccine Research Center at National Institutes of Health, told Biden on Thursday that the antibodies that vaccines make against the virus can still attack the known variants.

 “Antibodies have a lot of places to bind.
 It may eventually lose efficacy, but I think we are OK for now until additional mutations are accumulated,” Graham said.